Jeff Jackson (politician): 2022 U.S. Senate campaign

-U.S. House of Representatives
+United States Representative

 2022 election

 Following redistricting, Jackson announced his candidacy for the U.S. House of Representatives in the state's new 14th congressional district on February 25, 2022.
 The district includes most of the southern half of Mecklenburg County, as well as eastern Gaston County.
 Jackson won the general election, defeating Republican nominee Pat Harrigan 58% to 42%.

 Tenure

 During both the electoral process and his tenure as a congressman, Jackson has used his TikTok and other social media accounts to keep the public updated about policy issues and the functioning of the United States Congress.
 His first video to garner national attention was an account of the January 2023 speaker of the United States House of Representatives election.
 He created a video detailing the national response to the collapse of Silicon Valley Bank, assuring his viewers that depositors at the bank would be reimbursed without relying on taxpayer funds.
 He has also spoken against outrage journalism, drawing from his experiences with politicians who employ "fake anger" and how the news media employs it to attract audiences.

-In March 2024, Jackson voted in favor of the Protecting Americans from Foreign Adversary Controlled Applications Act, coming as a shock to many TikTok users as he regularly used the app.
-Shortly thereafter, he posted a video on the platform explaining his rationale for supporting the bill, emphasizing his belief that TikTok was not going to be banned and suggesting instead that it would likely be sold and continue operating.
-His objection with the platform, as he explained, had to do with China's national security laws.
-As a result, Jackson faced significant criticism from TikTok creators and users who felt betrayed and viewed his vote as hypocritical, losing around 200,000 followers on the platform.
-Jackson later deleted his video discussing the bill and released an apology video to his followers.

-On December 31, 2024, Jackson resigned early from Congress to take office as North Carolina attorney general on January 1, 2025.
+On December 31, 2024, Jackson resigned early from Congress to become the North Carolina attorney general on January 1, 2025.